telefonicaid/fiware-cygnus/README.md

 [Top](#top)

 ##<a name="section3"></a>Data flow example
-Next sections will consider an example NGSI entity called 'car1' of type 'car', with attributes 'speed' (type 'kmh') and 'oil_level' (type 'percentage').
+Next sections will consider an example NGSI entity called 'car1' of type 'car', with attributes 'speed' (type 'float') and 'oil_level' (type 'float').
 Is not a goal for this document to show you how to define a NGSI entity nor how to create it in the most common NGSI source for Cygnus, Orion Context Broker.
 Please, refer to the [official Orion documentation](https://forge.fiware.org/plugins/mediawiki/wiki/fiware/index.php/Publish/Subscribe_Broker_-_Orion_Context_Broker_-_User_and_Programmers_Guide#Entity_Creation) for more details.

 [Top](#top)